Seenkoo/gemius/README.md

 # Gemius

-Parses your Gemfile.lock file and lists all dependencies
+Parses your Gemfile.lock file and lists all dependencies.

 ## Installation